WebMaestroFr/wm-settings/readme.md

 ## Installation

-Use it as a WordPress plugin.
-Move its directory into `wp-content/plugins/`, and activate it on the plugin page.
+1. Download the latest version
+2. Unzip, and rename the `wm-settings-master` folder to `wm-settings`
+3. Move it into your `wp-content/plugins` directory
+4. Activate the plugin in WordPress

 ## Documentation